 New Zealand Immigration Minister Iain Lees-Galloway has signed onto a joint statement by ministers around the world to endorse community-based refugee sponsorship.
 The countries involved have also announced a States Network, a global effort to help grow such programmes to create stronger and more vibrant communities “built around our common humanity”.

-The announcements come at the first ever Global Refugee Forum (an outcome of the Refugee Compact) and follow a joint statement in July 2018 where immigration ministers from countries including New Zealand, Canada, the United Kingdom, Ireland, Argentina and Spain, committed to advancing community-based refugee sponsorship.
+The announcements come at the first ever Global Refugee Forum (an outcome of the Refugee Compact) and in July 2018 where immigration ministers from countries including New Zealand, Canada, the United Kingdom, Ireland, Argentina and Spain, committed to advancing community-based refugee sponsorship.

 The States Network seeks to increase refugee protection though sharing best practice and facilitating policy change.
 It also calls on other countries to "join a growing cohort of countries, in partnership with civil society (communities) in offering a warm and supportive welcome to refugees”.
 There's also a call to private citizens, community groups, businesses and philanthropists to partner with the countries to ensure that community-based refugee sponsorship programs succeed and grow.